 - User-space threads or User threads

 Thread plays a significant role in application programming.
 All the GUI programs and web servers are threaded together.
 The main reasons for using threads are:

 - Parallel Computation: If any user has a multiprocessor machine, then the thread can allow doing parallel processing with the goal of an increase in processing speed.

 - Standardization: It became a standard approach for all programming languages as it increases programming speed.

 - Parallel I/O (Input/Output): When we talk about the speed of input & output, it is comparatively slow in CPU.
 By placing each i/o operations in multiple individual threads, programmers can make use of operations done in parallel with each other & with the computation speed.

 - Asynchronous Events: Multiple threaded applications can deal with asynchronous actions.
-For example, in a program, programmers may don't know whether the next action will be to use the mouse or to use the keyboard.
-By planting a separate thread for each action, i.e., two threads both for mouse and keyboard, programmers can be able to code a cleaner, efficient application, which is to use non-blocking I/O operations.
+For example, in a program, programmers may not know whether the next action will be to use the mouse or to use the keyboard.
+By planting a separate thread for each action, i.e., two threads both for mouse and keyboard, programmers are able to code a cleaner, efficient application, which is to use non-blocking I/O operations.

 Thread Modules in Python

 There are two ways of accessing Python threads.
 These are by using: